Disturbia (film): Development and writing

-The script was written in the 1990s and was optioned.
-The original studio let the option expire after hearing about Christopher Reeve's remake of Rear Window.
-It was not until 2004 that the script was rewritten and sold.
+As Christopher Landon heard an NPR show discussing Martha Stewart being on house arrest, he started thinking on what he would do in a similar condition, "already sort of being a voyeur, I figured that I would just be spying on my neighbors all the time.”
+He made the protagonist a teenager dealing with his father's death to reflect his own life experiences.
+Landon wrote a spec script based on that, which ended up sold to The Montecito Picture Company, who brought it into development at DreamWorks Pictures.

-Executive producer Steven Spielberg arranged for LaBeouf to be on the casting shortlist for this film because he was impressed by LaBeouf's work on Holes.
-Caruso auditioned over a hundred males for the role in five weeks before settling on LaBeouf as he was looking for someone "who guys would really like and respond to, because he wasn't going to be such a pretty boy".
-LaBeouf was attracted to the role because of the director's 2002 film The Salton Sea, which he complimented as one of his favorite films.
+Executive producer Steven Spielberg arranged for Shia LaBeouf to be on the casting shortlist for this film because he was impressed by LaBeouf's work on Holes.
+D. J. Caruso auditioned over a hundred males for the role in five weeks before settling on LaBeouf as he was looking for someone "who guys would really like and respond to, because he wasn't going to be such a pretty boy".
+LaBeouf was attracted to the role because of Caruso's 2002 film The Salton Sea, which he complimented as one of his favorite films.
 Before filming started, the two watched the thriller films Rear Window starring James Stewart, Straw Dogs starring Dustin Hoffman, and The Conversation starring Gene Hackman.
-They also viewed the 1989 romantic film Say Anything... and "mixed all the movies together."
+They also viewed the 1989 romantic film Say Anything... and "mixed all the movies together".
 LaBeouf says he spoke to people on house arrest and locked himself in a room with the bracelet to feel what the confinement of house arrest is like.
 He commented in an interview, "...it's hard.
 I'm not going to say it's harder than jail, but it's tough.
 House arrest is hard because everything is available. [...]
 The temptation sucks.
 That's the torture of it."
 Caruso gave him the freedom to improvise whenever necessary to make the dialogue appeal to the current generation.

 Filming

-Filmed on location in the cities of Whittier, California and Pasadena, California.
-Filming took place from January 6, 2006 to April 29, 2006.
+Disturbia was filmed on location in the cities of Whittier, California and Pasadena, California.
+Filming took place from January 6, 2006, to April 29, 2006.
 The homes of Kale and Mr. Turner, which were supposed to be across from each other, were actually located in two different cities.

-During filming, LaBeouf began a program that saw him gain twenty five pounds of muscle in preparation of his future films Transformers and Indiana Jones and the Kingdom of the Crystal Skull.
+During filming, LaBeouf began a program that saw him gain twenty five pounds of muscle in preparation for his future films Transformers and Indiana Jones and the Kingdom of the Crystal Skull.

-According to LaBeouf, David Morse who plays Mr. Turner, did not speak to LaBeouf or any of the other younger actors while on set.
+According to LaBeouf, David Morse, who plays Mr. Turner, did not speak to LaBeouf or any of the other younger actors while on set.
 LaBeouf said, "When we finished filming, he was very friendly.
 But he's a method actor, and as long as we were shooting, he wouldn't say a word to us."

 Music

 Soundtrack

-Disturbia: Original Motion Picture Soundtrack is a soundtrack to the film of the same name, released on March 4, 2007 in the United States by Lakeshore Records.
+Disturbia: Original Motion Picture Soundtrack is a soundtrack to the film of the same name, released on March 4, 2007, in the United States by Lakeshore Records.